Rubber debris litters miles of Puyallup River after artificial turf was used in dam project without permit

 Chinook from the river are critical to endangered southern resident killer whales, which primarily feed on chinook.

-The Electron Dam, about 42 miles southeast of Seattle in Pierce County, is a 10-foot-high wooden dam, about 200 feet long, that diverts water into a 10-mile-long wooden flume conveying water to the dam’s powerhouse.
+The Electron dam, about 42 miles southeast of Seattle in Pierce County, is a 10-foot-high wooden dam, about 200 feet long, that diverts water into a 10-mile-long wooden flume conveying water to the dam’s powerhouse.

 Fish regularly are entrapped and killed at the dam, long a problem known to regulators.